 Interestingly, I didn’t experience throttling on mobile hotspot use during my testing.
 Here is the result of a speed test I ran with a weak LTE connection and mobile hotspot turned off:

-After I ran the test above, I turned on my mobile hotspot, connected a computer to the hotspot, and ran a second test from the computer:
+After I ran the test above, I turned on my mobile hotspot.
+I then ran a second speed test from a computer connected to my mobile hotspot:

-I wasn’t using a VPN during these tests, and I didn’t do anything to try and get around the throttle.
-Some Reddit users have also said they’re unaffected by throttling while using Visible’s mobile hotspot.
+I wasn’t using a VPN during these tests or otherwise trying to get around the throttle.
+Some Reddit users have suggested they’re also unaffected by throttling while using a Visible mobile hotspot.

 |Apple||iPhone XS Max|